Pandu2529/GitTest/README.md

 # GitTest
-Learn and practice Git as i am beginner
+Learn and practice Git as i am beginner from today